 “Why would I be walking with them?”

-“I just figured you’d rather hang out with them.”
+“I just figured you’d rather hang out with Taylor and her friends.”

 “Why?” he asks me, and I sigh.

-Does he not know that the popular crowd is itching to make him one of them?
+Does he not know how the popular crowd works?

 “Actually, I thought Taylor was kind of annoying and rude.
 I’d rather hang out with you,” he says, and I think he looked almost…hopeful?

 “So you don’t walk with your brother and sister?”
-I asked him, trying to make conversation, because frankly, I didn’t know what to talk about with this beautiful boy.
+I asked him, trying to make conversation because frankly, I didn’t know what to talk about with him.

 “No, my mom picks up my little sister, and I think my brother has made new friends already, so I don’t think he wants me hanging around.
 Do you have any brothers or sisters?”

 “Nope.
 It's just my mom and me.”
 I told him.

 “No. My dad died when I was little," I revealed.